CFA® vs. CPA

 Which One to choose?

-Although both the Charter Financial Analyst (CFA®) and Certified Public Accountant (CPA) designations play significant roles in the financial industry, it can sometimes be challenging to differentiate the tasks they perform.
-CFA charterholders typically work in roles such as investment analysts, portfolio managers, strategists, consultants, or wealth managers, among others.
-On the other hand, CPAs are often found in positions such as accountants, auditors, controllers, and chief financial officers, to name a few.
+Chartered Financial Analysts (CFA®) and Certified Public Accountants (CPA) play significant roles in the financial industry.
+CFA charterholders typically work as investment analysts, portfolio managers, strategists, consultants, or wealth managers.
+CPAs are often accountants, auditors, controllers, and chief financial officers.

 Details CFA CPA

-• a bachelor's degree, be within 11 months of graduation from the date you set for the Level 1 exam
+• Bachelor's degree within 11 months of graduation from the date set for the Level 1 exam

-• a combination of 4,000 hours of full-time work experience
+• Combination of 4,000 hours of full-time work experience

-• and University education accrued over a minimum of 36 months
+• University education accrued over a minimum of 36 months

 Content Focus Portfolio Management, Investments Financial Reporting, Audit, Tax